stashed/docs/docs/guides/latest/workloads/statefulset.md

 restoresession.stash.appscode.com/ss-restore created
 ```

-Once, you have created the `RestoreSession` crd, Stash will inject `init-container` to `stash-recovered` StatefulSet.
-The StatefulSet will restart and the `init-container` will recover on start-up.
+Once, you have created the `RestoreSession` crd, Stash will inject `init-container` into `stash-recovered` StatefulSet.
+The StatefulSet will restart and the `init-container` will restore the desired data on start-up.

 **Verify Init-Container:**

-Wait until the `init-container` has been injected to the `stash-recovered` StatefulSet.
+Wait until the `init-container` has been injected into the `stash-recovered` StatefulSet.
 Let’s describe the StatefulSet to verify that the `init-container` has been injected successfully.

 ```yaml
 $ kubectl describe statefulset -n demo stash-recovered